sourcery-ai-experiments/blog.nathanv.me/content/posts/quay-registry/index.md

 so I'm not going to go over all of them.
 The full documentation is available [here](https://access.redhat.com/documentation/en-us/red_hat_quay/3/html/manage_red_hat_quay/quay-schema).

-Another important option is enabling non-superuser creation.
+An important option is enabling non-superuser creation.
 If you have it setup as I do to only allow sign-ins through an external authentication provider, Quay needs to create an account the first time a user signs in.
 You should allow account creation, and restrict sign-ins at your identity provider.